Adoption Home Study

 Child Abuse Hotline Record Search

-Download: Central Abuse Hotline Record Search – (178KB PDF)
+Download: Central Abuse Hotline Record Search – (4MB PDF)

 Please download and complete the Central Abuse Hotline Record Search.
-This form should be completed in its entirety, and should include information on all Family Members (Adults and Children) living in the home, with the exception of Foster Children.
+One form should be completed in its entirety for each adult over the age of 18.
+Children living in the home must be listed, with the exception of Foster Children.

 The Form should be returned, for processing, to:

 1840 Sarno Rd, Melbourne, FL 32935

 This form is to be completed and signed by both Adoptive Parents (applicants) and anyone else over the age of 18 years, living in the home.

 Download: Affidavit of Good Moral Character Form – (67KB PDF)